Cointreau - A French Orange-Flavored Liqueur

 History of Cointreau

-Traditionally, Cointreau is an aperitif or digestif, something you drink neat before or after a meal.
+In 1857, the Cointreau brothers made their first orange liqueur named Cointreau.
+Back then, Cointreau was an aperitif or digestif, something you drink neat before or after a meal.
 But these days, Cointreau is more famous for its use in cocktails.

 In 1849, the brothers Adolphe and Edouard-Jean Cointreau created their first liqueur and established the brand and distillery Cointreau